MillanWang/3110Project/README.txt

 	-UML (Designed by all.
 Implemented by Favour)
         -UML Sequence Diagram (Designed by all.
-Implemented by Joseph) -SYSC 3110 - RISK - Milestone3.pdf (Contributions noted inside)
+Implemented by Joseph) -SYSC 3110 - RISK - Milestone4.pdf (Contributions noted inside)

 Changes since last version:
-	-Applied the received feedback for the Milestone3 submission.
+	-Applied the received feedback from the Milestone3 submission to improve Milestone4.
-	-Inhanced the logic behind the AIPlayer, so it right now the game treats the AIPlayer as the regular player.
+	-Enhanced the logic behind the AIPlayer, so right now the game treats the AIPlayer as a regular player.
-	-Improved the design of the game by appliying the MVC design pattern -Created the logic behinf the save and load in the game.
+	-Improved the design of the game by applying the MVC design pattern -Created the logic behind the save and load in the game.
-	-Being able to load a custome maps
+	-Being able to load custom maps
 	-Thoroughly tested the GUI implementation
 	-Added the extra JUnit tests

 KNOWN ISSUES:
-	-Couldn't check if the user loaded the correct file format or not.
+	-None was noticed.